-Access Controller and CloudGen Firewall in the Public Cloud, Control Center on-premises
+Access Controller and CloudGen Firewall in the Public Cloud, Control Center On-Premises

 Access Controller, CloudGen Firewall, and Control Center in Azure or AWS

 The client connects to the public IP address of the Access Controller.
 Traffic to the backend is routed either through the optional CloudGen Firewall, or directly to the backend subnets.
 Management traffic from the Secure Connectors is forwarded by the Access Controller directly to the Control Center in the cloud.
-The Access Controller can act as the outgoing gateways for the backend services, or if site-to-site, or client-to-site VPN connectivity is required, the Access Controller is configured to work in tandem with an additional CloudGen Firewall acting as the border firewall.
+The Access Controller can act as the outgoing gateway for the backend services, or if site-to-site or client-to-site VPN connectivity is required, the Access Controller is configured to work in tandem with an additional CloudGen Firewall acting as the border firewall.